Winlaton Youth Training Centre

 Winlaton Youth Training Centre was a Government owned and run female youth correctional facility located on 18 acre at 186 Springvale Road Nunawading, Victoria, Australia.
 The facility was designed to accommodate 14- to 18-year-old wards of the state.
-It opened in 1956 (when it was known at the Winlaton Juvenile School) and closed in 1993 as the Nunawading Youth Residential Facility.
+It opened in 1956 as the Winlaton Juvenile School, and closed in 1993 as the Nunawading Youth Residential Facility.
 A housing estate (Candlebark Estate) now occupies the site.

 History

 The centre was established in 1956 on land purchased from the Health Department.
 The name, "Winlaton" came from the English town where the land's previous owner Mr Tweddle had been born.
 The Health Department had intended the site as a venereal disease clinic but sold it to the then Department of Reformatory School for Boys and Girls.

 The opening of Winlaton signalled the end to accommodating young women in the overcrowded "Turana" Youth Training Centre in Parkville, Victoria which, in 1956 accommodated children of both sexes from infancy to aged 18.
 Winlaton was intended as a maximum security centre for young women under sentence (i.e. those who had been committed to the care of the state for criminal offences).
 As such Winlaton was built to accommodate 45 inmates in private rooms in three residential sections.